Simon Walton

-Simon William Walton (born 13 September 1987) is an English footballer who plays as a midfielder for Havant & Waterlooville.
+Simon William Walton (born 13 September 1987) is an English footballer who most recently played as a midfielder for Havant & Waterlooville.
 He has played in the Football League for Leeds United, Ipswich Town, Cardiff City, Queens Park Rangers, Hull City, Plymouth Argyle, Blackpool, Crewe Alexandra, Stevenage, and Crawley Town.
 Walton was capped by England at under-16, under-17 and under-19 level.

 Career

 Leeds United

 Born in Sherburn-in-Elmet, Walton started his career at hometown club Leeds United.
 He came to attention after being sent off in a pre-season friendly against Valencia in 2004, whilst still just sixteen.
 He was likened to former Elland Road heroes Alan Smith and David Batty.
 He made his competitive debut on 7 August 2004 against Derby County, and went on to score three goals in the 2004–05 season, Leeds' first in the Championship.
 Walton struggled to break into the first team during the 2005–06 season with his only appearances coming after injuries to Sean Gregan, Shaun Derry, Jonathan Douglas and Gylfi Einarsson.